MerryThe'sChristmasCollection

 Mrs. Beeusaert, the widow of the eldest son of the founder and now an old lady, has been kind enough to confirm that the above is correct.

 The above two sets are of different height.
 For comparison we take the figure of Jozef: in the top set he is 9,2 cm high and in the second photo he is 12 cm high.
-In both sets there are figures with green bases and brown bases; animals standing up and laying down.
+In both sets there are figures with green bases and brown bases; animals standing up and lying down.

 Above are three bases with the "NB BELGIUM" mark.
 The white one is from the shepherd in the photo on the left..
 Notice that the base is not painted.
 The green one is from the old man: notice the hole.
 All the figures with a green and brown base in the two sets above are marked as the brown one.